zakijss/zakijss.github.io/_posts/2025-05-07-tcp-handshake.md

   - The client sends a **SYN** packet to begin the connection.
   - The server replies with a **SYN-ACK**.
   - The client responds with an **ACK**, completing the handshake.
-- No data is exchanged during the handshake itself — it’s strictly for session setup.
+- No data is exchanged during the handshake itself, it’s strictly for session setup.
 - This specific capture was tied to a connection attempt on port 80 (HTTP).

 ---